aryamanmaithani/aryamanmaithani.github.io/tuts/ma-106/index.md

 subtitle: Resources related to MA 106 (Linear Algebra) Tutorials will be posted here
 image: /img/ma-106.png
 ---
-This is the webpage I maintained during the time that I was a TA for MA 106 in the Spring (first half) semester of 2020.
+This is the webpage I maintained during the time that I was a TA for MA 106 in the Spring (first half) semester of 2020. __To see the newer offering of the course, see [here](/tuts).__

+---

 > "If there's one thing that MA 106 has taught is that at the end, all ranks are equal."
 > \- [Saksham Gupta](/tuts/ma-106/saksham-gupta.jpg)